nuxt/test-utils/docs/content/en/api-reference/module-testing.md

 ---
-title: Assertion
+title: Testing modules
 description: How to expect test results
-position: 4
+position: 13
 version: 1
-category: API Reference
+category: Writing tests
 categoryPosition: 2
 ---

 When you write tests for a Nuxt module, you normally expect the module to be installed with certain conditions.
-Below are some wrapper methods for easy validating module's testing result.
+Below are some wrapper methods for easily validating module's testing result.

 ## Methods